 How Big Data Is Used in Businesses Across Industries

-Financial services, retail, manufacturing, and telecommunication are some of the leading industries using big data solutions.
+Financial services, retail, e-commerce, manufacturing, and telecommunication are some of the leading industries using big data solutions.
 Business owners are increasingly investing in big data solutions to optimize their operations and manage data traffic.
 Vendors are adopting big data solutions for better supply chain management.

 Banking, Financial Services, and Insurance (BFSI)